project-tsurugi/tsurugi_fdw/README.md

     make install_dependencies
     ```

-    If tsurugi_fdw could not cloned into the "contrib" directory in PostgreSQL,
+    If tsurugi_fdw was cloned into a directory other than the "contrib" directory in PostgreSQL,
-    add the directory of pg_config to PATH and use "USE_PGXS=1".
+    add a directory of pg_config to PATH and use "USE_PGXS=1".

     ```sh
     make install_dependencies USE_PGXS=1